aliteff/subscription-service/README.md

 * Spring Boot: Framework for developing and deploying services fast and with a light and concise configuration.
 * Spring Data: Framework for developing database access and data consumption with ease and with a light configuration.
 * Spring Security: Framework to make the services secure, supporting a wide variety of authentication paradigms such web tokens, cookies, etc. It also provides a full common-attack prevention, such as CSRF attacks or CORS.

+## TODO
+* Data input validation for the REST Controllers (mail, date, etc)
+* Move the validation to appropiate filters.
+* Authentication
+* Send real emails (now it's a stub)

+## FIXES
+* Loading context error when starting Spring Boot test due to JPA repositories not finding the EntityManager bean.

 ## References
 * [Spring Boot Reference](https://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/)